11 of the Best Outdoor Pizza Ovens

 Solo Stove Pi Pizza Oven

-In our testing, the Pi pizza oven wowed us with its stylish design and even cooking.
-This pizza oven is made by Solo Stove, which is best known for its smokeless fire pits, and the appliance boasts the brand’s signature stainless steel exterior.
-You have your choice between a wood-fired oven or a dual-fuel oven that runs on either gas and propane, and in our experience, both options perform extremely well, reaching temperatures over 700 degrees for fast cooking and crispy crusts.
+In our testing of the Pi pizza oven, the wood- or dual-fueled Solo Stove appliance wowed us with its stylish design and even cooking.
+Solo Stove is best known for its smokeless fire pits, and its pizza ovens boast that same signature stainless-steel exterior.
+You have your choice between a wood-fired oven or a dual-fuel oven that runs on gas, too.
+In our experience, both options perform extremely well, reaching temperatures over 700°F for fast cooking and crispy crusts.

-What we loved the most about the Pi Pizza Oven is its extra-large panoramic opening, which made it much easier to launch and rotate our pies.
+What we love the most about the Pi Pizza Oven is its extra-large panoramic opening, which makes it much easier to launch and rotate pies.
+(Psst!
+There’s a less expensive model with the same impressive panoramic opening called the Solo Stove Pi Prime, which we’ve also tested.)
 The oven cooked pizzas in just a few minutes, and its convection-style design delivered impressively even results.
 Plus, after we were done, we were able to simply flip the baking stone over for a clean cooking surface.

 - Runs on either wood or propane